center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 _Confusion matrix between predicted and actual contribution (average accross the test sets).
 For the predictions we are weighting each contribution level with the corresponding probabilty assigned by the model.
 This is different to a confusion matrix most used for classification problems, where only the class with the highest predicted probability is considered._

-We investigate if the predicted frequency of each contribution level corresponds to the modeled contribution probability.
+We investigate if the empirical frequency of each contribution level corresponds to the modeled contribution probability.
 Both distributions match well and we do not see any systematic diviations.